ryojiysd/electron-ts-react-sample/README.md

 # Electron with React and TypeScript

-A simple project demonstrating how to create an electron application using TypeScript and React.
+A boilplate project demonstrating how to create an electron application using TypeScript and React.

 ## How to run